Updated: October 13, 2021

 Please note that not all companies in the Philippine stock market have a growth rate of 12% or higher.
 Most of them actually have much less, that’s why it’s important to choose the right company when investing in the stock market.

 How about the Philippine Stock Exchange Composite Index?
-Since its inception in January 1985 until January 2018, the PSEI has grown by around 14.5% per year.
+From its inception in January 1985 until January 2018, the PSEI has grown by around 14.5% per year.

 Let’s see how it compares to the Rule of 72.